JonathanLink/PDFLayoutTextStripper/README.md

 ## Contributors
 Thanks to

+* Dmytro Zelinskyy for reporting an issue with its correction (v2.2.3)
+* Ho Ting Cheng for reporting an issue (v2.1)
 * James Sullivan for having updated the code to make it work with the latest version of PDFBox (v2.0)
-* Ho Ting Cheng for reporting an issue (v2.1)